SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

       }
    }

-After customizing the frequency, restart your SQreamDB cluster to have the execution plan details logged to the default SQreamDB :ref:`log directory<logging>`, as a :ref:`message type<message_type>` ``200``.
+After customizing the frequency, please restart your SQreamDB cluster.
+Execution plan details are logged to the default SQreamDB :ref:`log directory<logging>` as :ref:`message type<message_type>` ``200``.

-You can view all log message details either using a text viewer or by creating dedicated :ref:`foreign table<foreign_tables>` to store and access the logs.
+You can access these log details by using a text viewer or by creating a dedicated :ref:`foreign table<foreign_tables>` to store the logs in a SQreamDB table.

 Reading Execution Plans with a Foreign Table
 --------------------------------------------